 What is BYOL?
+How can it help your business?

 Bring Your Own License (BYOL) – is a licensing model that lets users/companies use their licenses flexibly.
 It doesn’t matter if it’s on your own PC on-premise or within the cloud.